linda-lai/TicTacToe/README.md

 I'd like to use the code review as an opportunity to understand what I did well/could improve before implementing further improvements or changes, either within my code or the CLI display.

-* **Testing**: Being such an important aspect of the software development cycle, the first thing I would do is learn how to implement more (and better) unit and integration tests.
-When trying to test my application, the difficulty of doing this for more complex functions signalled to me that some further refactoring was required to simplify this.
+* **Testing**: Being such an important aspect of the software development cycle, I'd love to learn how to implement more (and better) tests.
+When trying to test my application, the difficulty of doing this for more complex functions signalled to me that some further refactoring was required to simplify this, or more sophisticated testing methods like mocks.
 After my submission has been evaluated, it is something I would definitely like to work on implementing further after additional refactoring given my understanding of Jest and the design of my application.
 * **Navigation**: Implementing further navigation options for players to improve the user experience - currently they do not have an option to exit the application while selecting coordinates and can only do so when a win or draw has been completed.
 * **Design Patterns**: Learning more about functional and object-orientated design patterns and principles to enhance my understanding and decision-making about the benefits and trade-offs of different design approaches, and to train my brain to think about my approach to coding more in those terms.